Skip to content

 run - Start a service

-blackfish run text-generate --help
+blackfish run text-generation --help

-Usage: blackfish run text-generate [OPTIONS]
+Usage: blackfish run text-generation [OPTIONS] MODEL

-╭─ Options ────────────────────────────────────────────────────────────────────╮
+╭─ Options ────────────────────────────────────────────────────────────────────────────────────────╮

-The most important of these is the model.
-We'll choose the bigscience/bloom-560m that we saw earlier is available to the default and test profiles.
-This is a small model, but we still need to ask for a GPU because the text generation service requires it.
-Putting it altogether, here's the command to start our service:
+We'll choose bigscience/bloom-560m for the required MODEL argument, which we saw earlier is available to the default and macbook profiles.
+This is a relatively small model, but we still want to ask for a GPU to speed things up.
+Putting it altogether, here's a command to start our service:

 blackfish run \